 When we talk about lip fillers, we’re usually referring to hyaluronic acid fillers.
 Brands like Juvéderm and Restylane are the most well-known and trusted names in the industry, and for good reason.
 They have a proven track record for safety and delivering beautiful, consistent results.
 Each brand offers a line of different products specifically designed for the lips, with varying levels of thickness and flexibility.
 This allows your provider to customize the treatment to your exact goals, whether you want a subtle enhancement or a more noticeable increase in volume.
 These HA fillers are also reversible, which adds a great layer of security, especially if you’re trying them for the first time.

-How Long Each Filler Type Lasts
+How Long Does Each Type of Lip Filler Last?

 One of the most common questions I get is, “How long will my new lips last?”
 The answer depends on a few things, including the specific product used and your own metabolism.
 Generally, you can expect the most common fillers like Juvéderm and Restylane to last between six and 12 months.
 Some of the newer formulations, like Juvéderm Volbella, are designed to be a bit more durable and can last for up to a year.
 The longest-lasting HA filler, Juvéderm Vollure, can even last up to 18 months for some people.
 We’ll work together to choose the right filler to match your aesthetic goals and your desired maintenance schedule.